-RUTOPIA - National Geographic Explorer Early Career In recent decades, there has been an enormous exodus of the Spanish countryside.
-Although urbanization is a trend all over the world that appears to be continuing for the time being, the boundaries of urbanization are becoming increasingly visible.
+In recent decades, there has been an enormous exodus of the Spanish countryside.
+According to the Spanish Ministry of Planning, only 10 percent of the 42 million inhabitants live in 70 percent of the country.
+In the past years, the boundaries of urbanization are becoming increasingly visible.
 Increased climate awareness has resulted in a revaluation of rural areas, which has been given an extra boost by the current Covid crisis.

 In addition to depopulation, a reverse movement is also underway, in which people want to bring abandoned rural villages back to life.
-This project documents the process of repopulating several abandoned ruin villages in Northern Spain.
+This project documents the process of repopulating several (seven) abandoned ruin villages in Northern Spain.
 It aims to show not only life in these emerging communities, but also the efforts required to live there, often off-grid, and the challenges of the residents to create a utopian mini-society.
-It challenges notions of the city as the arena for endless opportunities and re-values rural living in the light of challenging and changing times.
+It connects to the theme of community, since the neo-rural inhabitants believe in the power of the collective as an alternative to urban lifestyles emphasizing individuality.
+It challenges notions of the city as the arena for endless opportunities and re-values collective rural living in the light of challenging and changing times.

-Project funded by Matchingsfonds de Coöperatie and National Geographic Society
+Project funded by Covid-Emergency Funding by Matchingsfonds de Coöperatie and the National Geographic Society

 Guillem Mateu Prat bought a ruin in Aguinalíu for 1000 euros.
 He recycles the rubble on the ground to construct his house.
 "In the city I get distracted.
 In the rural areas I reconnect to the essence of life."
 Aguinalíu, 11-4-2021

 Joseph Nogue Invenon is repairing the cables of his car in the garage under his house in Solanell.
 Life is more expensive than anticipated.
 "Things keep breaking, and we don't have the economy to replace them.
 The cars break down on the dirt mountain road to Solanell.
 And now the mice have bitten the cables while the car was in the garage under our house."
+In the project Rutopia, I also focus on the challenges of living a rural utopy.
 Solanell, 8-9-2020

 A weekly meeting is held among the residents of the community to discuss the weekly tasks in Barchel.
-Among the daily tasks are herding the seven goats in the morning and in the afternoon, cooking lunch, cooking dinner, cleaning and vegetable garden.
-Communication is of crucial importance for a community to work.
-Strict organisation is necessary and all inhabitants should be commited to the communal tasks.
-Collective goals should be more important than individual ones.
-Barchel, 4-5-2021.
+Among the daily tasks are herding the seven goats in the morning and in the afternoon, cooking lunch and dinner, cleaning and vegetable garden.
+Communication is of crucial importance for a community to function well. ( Barchel -4-5-2021)

 Almudena Casino Navarra's hair is being shaved by her friend Delia Celada Belda.
 Both women live in Barchel, a self-governed eco-community in the region Valencia.
 A group of young people started the project to create an alternavive micro-society about seven years ago.
 Although they had the verbal permission of the official owners, who migrated and abandoned their houses more than fourty years ago, they are being charged for violating property rights and fear eviction of several houses they reconstructed.
-Barchel, 2-5-2021.
+(Barchel, 2nd of May 2021)

 Aerial view of Solanell.
-From above it is clearly visible the entire village has fallen into ruins.
+From above it is clearly visible the entire village has fallen into ruins, showing a labyrint of walls and houses without roofs.
+The houses with roofs are the ones renovated and reconstructed.
 An architect from Taragona bought 70 per cent of the ruins in the past 15 years, but so far only 6 houses have been reconstructed.
 Slow bureaucratic processes, and interpersonal conflicts have failed his dream to create a community.
 Currently four people reside in the village.
-Solanell, 19-11-2020
+(Solanell, 19-11-2020)

 Felix Franco Escobar and Guillem Mateu Prat share a barbeque in the corral that Felix is turning into a house in the village of Aguinalíu.
 Since Felix does not mind luxury, he uses the ruin like his house is already complete and enjoys his space to the fullest.
-Aguinalíu, 11-04-2021
+Felix challenges people's perspectives of materialism as an objective for happiness.
+(Aguinalíu, 11-04-2021)